huijunwu/libgdx-ai-wiki/Steering-Behaviors.md

 [Separation](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/ai/steer/behaviors/Separation.html)
 is a group behavior producing a steering acceleration repelling from the other neighbors which are the agents within the immediate area defined by the given [Proximity](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/ai/steer/Proximity.html).
 The acceleration is calculated by iterating through all the neighbors, examining each one.
-The vector to each agent under consideration is normalized, divided by the distance to the neighbor, and accumulated.
+The vector to each agent under consideration is normalized, multiplied by a strength decreasing according to the inverse square law in relation to distance, and accumulated.

 ![separation](https://cloud.githubusercontent.com/assets/2366334/3997438/5f2a0adc-293f-11e4-833b-a9ad4439ad91.png)